fdazen/fda-documentation/sources_of_business.md

 title: Sources of Business
 tags:
   - sources
-keywords: "rates, taxes, add-ons, master rates, derived rates, duplicate rates, daily rate grid, season periods"
+keywords: "sources, source tags, sources of business rules, sources of business categories, "
-last_updated: "November 17th, 2015"
+last_updated: "November 27th, 2015"
-summary: "Sources of Business help you track the origin of your reservations.
-Learn how to set them up in your account before starting to receive reservations in your system!"
+summary: " Sources of Business track the origin of reservations.
+You can report on these sources to find out where people come to know about your property, or to check the production level for each channel.  "
 published: true
 ---